seanchas116/super-iterable/README.md

 # super-iterable

-super-iterable is a JavaScript library that provides ES6 Iterable utilities and achieves lazy evaluation.
+super-iterable is a JavaScript library providing ES6 Iterable utilities.

+## Features

+* Utility methods like `map` and `filter` for ES6 Iterables
+* Lazy evaluation (it's nature of Iterables)
+* TypeScript `.d.ts` included (only for ES6 output mode)

-super-iterable is written in TypeScript and provides `.d.ts` type definitions.
+super-iterable itself is written in TypeScript.

 ## Examples